tdefise/Docker_NginxAccessDenied/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/453af97d3dce4cef8bf6b1d485639126)](https://app.codacy.com/app/tdefise/Docker_NginxAccessDenied?utm_source=github.com&utm_medium=referral&utm_content=tdefise/Docker_NginxAccessDenied&utm_campaign=Badge_Grade_Dashboard)

 ## About
-This is a simple docker image which is used to return an access denied as you can see below
+This is a simple docker image of 6.78MB which is used to return an access denied as you can see below

 ![webpage](img/webpage.png)

 The purpose of this project is educational only, the goal is to :
  - Maintain an Nginx webserver
  - Secure an Nginx webserver
  - Gain experience with Docker
  - Perform some research on how a website is loaded by a browser
  - Map security measures to OWASP Top 10 Project

 ## Updates
  - 19 December 2018 : Enabled "gzip module".

 ## Security measures
  - Docker/Dockerfile :
   - Base image "alpine:3.8" has been used in order to have a minimalist base image.
   - Official repository have being used for the base image and the nginx package.
   - Only one service has been installed.
   - No volume has been initialized.

  - Image :
   - Nginx is running as user **www** which means that once the socket will be open, Nginx will run as **www**.

  - Nginx :
   - **"server_tokens"** variable has been set to **off** in order to display its current version on error pages.
 (1)
   - Return a 403 response if the user agent string is in the black list defined in **blockuseragents.rules**
   - Disable unwanted HTTP Methods (different than GET, HEAD and POST)